 To keep pace with changing occupancy needs and employ modern workspace strategies, competitive businesses are learning how to reduce expenses with subleasing.
 Your organisation must be prepared to protect its rights and responsibilities when entering into a sublease agreement.
 Here are four best practises to follow when subleasing:

 1. Examine your commercial lease agreement and terms.

-Consult with your attorney or a commercial real estate agent to ensure you fully understand your contract.
+Consult with your solicitor or a commercial real estate agent to ensure you fully understand your contract.
 Be aware of common subletting restrictions including no subleasing to other tenants in the building, no discounting your net rent, and no profiting from your sublease.

-2. Check out prospective subtenants, including references.
+2. Scrutinize prospective subtenants, including checking references.